Sacked national ID supplier vows to address backlog in a year

 But the firm filed a motion for reconsideration, urging the BSP to rethink its decision.

-It has two contracts under the national ID program, Lot 1 for the production of blank cards—which has already been canceled—and Lot 2 for the printing of these cards.
+It has two contracts under the national ID program, Lot 1 for the production of blank cards—which has already been canceled—and Lot 2 for printing these cards.

-ACI also maintained it was not responsible for errors on the cards such as misspelled names, poor image quality, inconsistent document formats, saying it does not have any control over the data given to it.
+ACI also maintained it was not responsible for errors on the cards, such as misspelled names, poor image quality, and inconsistent document formats, saying it has no control over the data given to it.

 The BSP, meanwhile, denied allegations that it “subcontracted” the production of national IDs to ACI, arguing that central bank workers produced the cards themselves using the equipment and raw materials from the sacked supplier.